Criteria and Guidelines for Accreditation as a Psychodynamic Psychotherapist with IPSS

 Guidelines on the Experience of Personal Psychotherapy/Psychoanalysis

-To achieve accreditation, the applicant will need to demonstrate substantial personal psychoanalytic psychotherapy or psychoanalysis with an accredited practitioner.
-Although it can be interpreted flexibly, this will normally have been for a minimum of 4 years in total, of which a minimum of two years (continuous) must have been twice (or more) a week.
-We would also expect a substantial overlap with the psychoanalytic clinical work for which the applicant wishes to be accredited.
+To achieve accreditation, the applicant will need to demonstrate substantial personal Psychodynamic psychotherapy or psychoanalysis with an accredited practitioner.
+Although it can be interpreted flexibly, this will normally have been for a minimum of 4 years in total, of which a minimum of two years (continuous) must have been once (or more) per week.
+We would also expect a substantial overlap with the Psychodynamic clinical work for which the applicant wishes to be accredited.

-The applicant’s therapist(s) will normally have been an accredited psychoanalytic psychotherapist/psychoanalyst from the CPJA (UKCP) or BPC (or equivalent) and themselves have had at least five years post-qualification experience.
-This is a requirement in relation to the period of twice (or more) weekly psychotherapy.
+The applicant’s therapist(s) will normally have been an accredited Psychodynamic psychotherapist/psychoanalyst from the CPJA (UKCP) or BPC (or equivalent) and themselves have had at least five years post-qualification experience.
+This is a requirement in relation to the period of once (or more) weekly psychotherapy.

 In working towards full UKCP accreditation, IPSS may offer recommendations to support relevant applicants in meeting the above personal therapy requirements at their own cost as considered individually appropriate.

 Guidelines on Direct patient work and the Experience of Supervision

 The applicant will have had substantial Psychodynamic supervision with a suitably experienced Psychodynamic or psychoanalytic practitioner and experienced supervisor.
 This would normally be individual (one on one) and weekly for the full duration of the once per week ‘training case’.

 Other once a week work will also have been closely supervised.
 Furthermore, it is also considered best practice that the applicant’s current and ongoing work continues to be supervised.